 - Use common fonts like Arial, Calibri, Times New Roman, or Georgia.

-- Pay attention to grammar, punctuation, and spelling since ATS systems often act as spell checkers.
+- Check grammar, punctuation, and spelling — ATS often acts as a spell checker.

-- Don’t stress about the length of your resume; unlike humans who take their time reading, ATS systems can quickly scan and rank resumes even if they are longer than two pages.
+- Don’t stress about the length of your resume; ATS can scan and rank even longer resumes quickly.

-- A chronological resume format tends to work best for optimisation.
+- A chronological resume format usually works best for optimisation.

-Resume-reading robots are developed to help employers streamline their hiring process; by implementing these tips you will ensure your resume goes to the top of the list.
+Overall, resume-reading robots help employers streamline their hiring process.
+By implementing these tips, you give your resume a better chance of reaching the top of the list.
 Let us know how you go!